ChiCubed/InformaticsNotes/GLOSSARY.md

 ```
 printf("%d\n",0);
 ```
 Here the `%d` acts as a format specifier.
 A full list of format specifiers is available [here](http://en.cppreference.com/w/cpp/io/c/fprintf).
+Note that